Overview

 Jump Off

-For Table II, 2(b) format, the jump off rounds will occur immediately after each individual jumper round.
-Riders will remain in the arena after the jumper round until the announcer tells them to begin their jump off round.
-For Table II, 2(a), riders will return after all jumper rounds are completed for the jump off and will be given a short schooling break in between rounds to review the course.
+For Table II, 2(a) format, riders will return after all jumper rounds are completed for the jump off and will be given a short schooling break in between rounds to review the course.

 Riders who go clear in the jumper round will qualify for the jump off.
 The jump off is judged on fastest time only.
 Any faults assigned will be converted into time faults.
-Obstacles must be clearly jumped at the working canter.
-Riders may gallop in between jumps.
 Below are possible time faults that may be assigned during a jump off.

 Disqualified - off course